On the power of adaptivity in statistical adversaries: Introduction

-\paragraph{Representing the corruption model as a cost function.} To reason generally about~\Cref{question}, we associate every type of allowable corruptions with a cost function $\rho$ between distributions.
+To reason generally about~\Cref{question}, we associate every type of allowable corruptions with a cost function $\rho$ between distributions.
 An oblivious $\rho$-adversary therefore corrupts $\mathcal{D}$ to some $\wh{\mathcal{D}}$ that is $\eta$-close with respect to $\rho$, meaning that $\rho(\mathcal{D}, \wh{\mathcal{D}}) \le \eta$.
-An adaptive $\rho$-adversary corrupts a sample $S$ drawn from $\mathcal{D}$ to some $\wh{S}$ such that the uniform distribution over $\wh{S}$ is $\eta$-close with respect to $\rho$ to that over $S$.
-We elaborate on this framework in the body of the paper, where we also give examples of the cost functions that correspond to the standard noise models considered in the literature.
+An adaptive $\rho$-adversary corrupts a sample $S$ drawn from $\mathcal{D}$ to some $\wh{S}$ such that the uniform distribution over $\wh{S}$ is $\eta$-close with respect to $\rho$ to that over $S$.\violet{For example, when $\rho(\mathcal{D}, \hat{\mathcal{D}})$ is the total variation distance between $\mcD$ and $\wh{\mcD}$, the resulting adaptive adversary represents {\sl nasty noise} as defined in~\citet{BEK02}, where the adversary is allowed to change an arbitrary $\eta$-fraction of the points in $S$.
+We discuss this framework in more detail in \Cref{section:models}}.